Dr Karen Cogan is a sports psychologist who supports Team USA athletes in dealing with mental health issues.

 Don’t try to fix the unfixable

-And that’s one of the key things for an entourage member or someone in a support position to remember: you don’t have to fix the problem at this point, and you don’t have to take it away.
-This is something that the athlete needs to work through in some form, and you can be there to support them.
+And that’s one of the key things for an entourage member or someone in a support position to remember: you don’t have to fix the problem, and you don’t have to take it away.
+It is something that the athlete needs to work through in some form, and you can be there to support them.

 Do the small things